Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/weather-lookup-by-location-input.md

 5. Click Import.
 6. Click on the newly imported action and find the folder named Query setup.
 7. Double-click on the line that says "`<Insert API Key Here>`"
-8. Find the API Key that you created earlier and paste it into the Value box. <br>If you do not have one, please follow the steps in the Prerequisite section above.
+8. Find the API Key that you created earlier and paste it into the Value box.
+   If you do not have one, please follow the steps in the Prerequisite section above.
-    <br>(Optional: You can change the returned language by changing the variable to your language of choice.)
+   (Optional: You can change the returned language by changing the variable to your language of choice.)
 9. Open the Execute Code (WeatherAPI) sub-action
 10. Click on References.
 Right click and select "Add Reference from File"
-11. Navigate to your .NET folder (typically C:\Windows\Microsoft.NET\Framework\v4.0.30319\) and select System.dll.<br> Do this again and select System.Net.dll
+11. Navigate to your .NET folder (typically `C:\Windows\Microsoft.NET\Framework\v4.0.30319\`) and select System.dll.
+  Do this again and select System.Net.dll
   You should now have three files in your references: mscorlib.dll, System.dll, and System.Net.dll
 12. Click Compile.
 You should see a message in Compiling Log tab that says "Compiled successfully!"
 13. Click Save and Complile.